 that single soul, that heart of stars;

-Meet in that one hand whose palm
+that golden hand whose wounded palm

-still remains held out forever,
+still remains held out forever

-even in the coldest light of day.
+and ever open even in the coldest light of day.